Sharon Scranage espionage scandal: Michael Soussoudis

 Michael Agbotui Soussoudis was born in April 1946 in Accra, Ghana.
-He had a Greek father and a mother who was a French Ghanaian biracial.
+His father was Greek and his mother was French-Ghanaian.
 He identified with Ghanaian nationalism.
 He was brought up in West Germany and went to college in New York City.
 There he married an American woman.
 They divorced before he graduated.

 He returned to Ghana as an adult after college, and he was described as leading a "playboy lifestyle".
 Due to his partying and friendship with American women, he was described as "more American than African."
 As an adult, he was described as a handsome, debonair character.
 Likely in part because of his familiarity with the US and Germany, and fluency in their languages, he was recruited into the Ghanaian intelligence service.

 Although he had returned to Ghana, he had earlier permanent residence status in the United States.

-Involvement with Sharon Scranage
+Scranage's involvement with Soussoudis

 Soussoudis formed a romantic relationship with CIA employee Sharon Scranage in Ghana sometime between May 27, 1983, and October 1984.
 He eventually persuaded her to provide confidential US information to him.
 The affair reportedly lasted 18 months.
 She later claimed that she had informed the CIA station chief in Ghana of the relationship and was told only to "be careful."
 Soussoudis had been assigned to seduce Scranage and solicit US intelligence from her.

 Scranage was then working in Ghana as an operations support assistant.
 Soussoudis obtained from her the identities of Ghanaian citizens who were spying for the CIA, as well as plans by dissidents for a coup against the Ghanaian government.
 Soussoudis passed the information to Ghanaian intelligence chief Kojo Tsikata.

 In 1983 an Office of Security officer was at Scranage's home for dinner and noticed a picture of a man, later identified as Soussoudis, on the vanity of her mirror.
 The photo showed a shirtless Soussoudis with blankets pulled up to his chest.

-Upon Scranage's return to the U.S., she failed a routine polygraph test related to her relationship with the Ghanaian.
-After further questioning, CIA agents discovered the extent of the information she had given to Soussoudi.
-American authorities claimed that Scranage had given him "sensitive documents and the names of virtually everyone working for the C.I.A. in the country".
-Soussoudis is an example of an agent working as a successful honey trap to gain classified information from another party.